Fireboltofdeath/docs.fireboltofdeath.dev/docs/flamework/guides/creating-a-singleton.md

 ## Load Order

-There are times you want to specify the order in which controllers & services load.
+There are times you want to specify the order in which singletons load.
 That's where the **loadOrder** config comes in.

 The **default** is `1`.
 The **lower** the **loadOrder**, the **earlier** it'll load!